An outlaw biker story set during the aftermath of an alien invasion in 1970s England.

 “Yeah right,” Bonehead said, “and lose me beard and eyebrows again.
 Nah, you’re all right, I’ll do it me own way.”

 Bonehead struck a match and held it to the remaining matches in the box until they flared up, then tossed the flaming box at the base of the woodpile.
-The petrol ignited with a loud whump, and crackling flames shot up the vertical branches.
+The petrol ignited with a whump, and crackling flames shot up the vertical branches.
 Everyone cheered.
 Bonehead turned to Tanner and grinned smugly.

 “Yeah, well done, Bonehead,” Tanner said.
 He shook his head, but he was smiling at the same time.
 “Good idea, waste a whole box of matches when one would have been enough.”